Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## pushClipRect() {: #infinity.ui.pushClipRect_function .doc-function}

 Defines a clipping rectangle for rendering within the current scope, based on specified top-left and bottom-right coordinates.
+Often used in conjunction with [`popClipRect()`](#infinity.ui.popClipRect_function).

 Signature:
 ```